Quick Summary

 Wise (Multi-Currency Card)

 Wise lets you hold yen in your account at the real mid-market exchange rate, then spend with a debit card.
 There are no foreign transaction fees, and ATM withdrawals are free up to a small monthly limit.
 For most international travelers, Wise offers the best overall combination of rates and convenience.
+For more details, see detailed cash withdrawal guide.

 Revolut